 We are also there to help guide our clients when unique and sometimes more complex issues arise.
 As an example, last year we were commissioning and studying a Geotechnical Cliff Erosion Survey on one property, whilst at the same time untangling a complex and arcane piece of property law relating to an unregistered covenant on another.

 In both cases using our experience and network of excellent third-party experts enabled us to work through these issues to a satisfactory resolution, and ultimately to very happy clients purchasing fabulous homes.

 A property finder is also there to renegotiate if necessary, and ultimately to advise against continuing with a purchase if a significant and insurmountable issue arises during the conveyancing process.
 This can be a difficult decision, particularly once there has been an emotional connection to a property, but as a professional advisor, our role is to remain objective and advise on the facts.

 You never know what issues will arise during the conveyancing process which is why it is important to have an experienced property finder on hand to provide expert advice on matters on an ongoing basis.

 Property Market 2019

 In the current nervous market buyers and sellers are pulling out of property deals in record numbers.
 For most of the past decade, the rate of ‘accepted offer’ fall-throughs has run at approximately 20 – 22%.
-In the past year, this has rocketed to over 30%, with Q4 2018 reaching a shocking 49%.
+Over recent years, this has rocketed to over 30%, with Q4 2018 reaching a shocking 49% according to some sources.

-Our experience, relationships, third party network and diligence means that our fall-through rate runs at close to 5%, we ensure our clients make only well-informed decisions and are armed with the necessary information before securing a property.
+Our experience, relationships, third party network and diligence means that our fall-through rate runs less than half the national average.
+We ensure our clients make only well-informed decisions and are armed with the necessary information before securing a property.
 Our involvement assists the conveyancing process to enable a smooth transaction.